bpirkle/aqs-docker-druid-test-env/aqs-docker-druid-test-env-run/README.md

 The message 'insufficient active servers.
 Cannot balance.' is normal and expected.

-# Build and Run for QA purposes (currently configured to test editor-analytics)
+# Build and Run for QA purposes

 This is the way to run this test environment in the case you want to run the AQS QA test suite against a Druid-based service.

 In this case you'll run a docker compose project composed of:
-- A Druid database with enough data to test properly any cassandra-based service (some details are available in the `aqs-docker-druid-test-env-build` folder)
+- A Druid database with enough data to test properly any Druid-based service (some details are available in the `aqs-docker-druid-test-env-build` folder)
-- Druid-based services according the `docker-compose-qa.yml` config file (at this moment only _editor-analytics_ is ready to run using this environment)
+- Druid-based services (_editor-analytics_ and _edit-analytics_) according the `docker-compose-qa.yml` config file

 You will need:
 - Make
 - Docker Compose
 - editor-analytics docker image already built (running `make docker-qa` from the service project)
+- edit-analytics docker image already built (running `make docker-qa` from the service project)

 How to run the project: